Automatically Restart Your Mac if it Freezes in OS X Lion

 Macs very rarely freeze, but if you do encounter random freezes and crashes, it may be a good idea to test your RAM for defects.
 At this point, Mac OS X is so refined that it’s very unusual for the entire operating system to go down or simply freeze, especially with any regularity, so this can be an indicator of something greater than a random one-off freeze.

 Regardless of the causes of a system freeze, this is a great feature.
 If you were wondering why it’s tucked into Energy Saver, it’s probably because a restarted Mac can sleep the display and hard drives, whereas a frozen Mac will continue to display the screen and spin the hard drive, wasting energy.
-This is just one of many new and subtle features tucked into Mac OS X 10.7 Lion.
+This is just one of many new and subtle features tucked into Mac OS X 10.7 Lion, but, curiously, it was removed in later versions of OS X.